DOCA NVMe Emulation Application Guide

 When a request is dispatched to the NVMe-oF target for execution via

-After the command has been processed, a CQE is created and posted back to the host to indicate the completion status of the command.
+After the command has been processed, we create a Completion Queue Entry (CQE) and we posted back to the host to indicate the completion status of the command.
 This entry includes details about the operation's success or any errors encountered.

-If the DMA for posting the CQE is completed successfully, MSIX is raised to the host to inform it that a completion event has occurred.
-This allows the host to read the CQE and process the result of the request.
+If the DMA for posting the CQE is completed successfully, MSIX is raised to the host, to inform the host that a completion event has occurred allowing to it read the CQE and process the result of the request.

 In this scenario, the DPU calls

 nvmf_doca_dpa_msgq_send().
 This action prompts the DPA to wake up and attempt to retrieve the consumer completion context.
-The DPA then receives a message from the DPU instructing it to raise MSIX.
+Then, DPA receives a message from the DPU instructing it to raise MSIX.

-This flow diagram illustrates the steps from fetching SQEs and preparing the request to posting the CQE, highlighting the three possible data scenarios (where PRP is not involved):
+The flow diagram illustrates the steps from fetching SQEs and preparing the request to posting the CQE, highlighting the three possible data scenarios (case where PRP is not involved):

 Limitations